Seeking the New Photographic Portrait

 Xavier Soule, President/Director, Gallery VU, France

-A museum-quality competition catalog featuring the winning photographers' work will be distributed to all the Winners, Finalists and Jurors' Picks.
-In addition, the catalog will be made available to our entire network of LensCulture Insiders and industry professionals which includes influential editors, curators, festival directors, publishers, gallery directors and more.
+A museum-quality competition catalog featuring the Winners, Juror's Picks and Finalists work will be distributed to hundreds of LensCulture Insiders and industry experts including editors, curators, festival directors, publishers, gallery directors and more.

-All Winners, Jurors' Picks and Finalists will have the opportunity to participate in a live, online review of their work with photo industry experts using our new, online learning platform — LensCulture Sessions.
-Get valuable feedback and expert advice and connect with other winning photographers from around the world.
+All Winners, Juror's Picks and Finalists will have the opportunity to participate in a live, online review of their work with a photography expert on our new review platform, LensCulture Sessions.
+You will get valuable feedback, expert advice and will learn how to get more exposure for your work.

-Work from the top winners and finalists will be shared across our huge, global audience including our web site, mailing list, mobile platforms, and multiple social media channels.
-We have found this to be a very effective strategy for getting photographers the exposure that leads to career-boosting opportunities — see our Success Stories.
+Work from Winners, Juror's Picks and Finalists will be shared across our global network of over 1,000,000 on LensCulture.com, our email list, and multiple social media channels.
+We have found this to be a very effective strategy for getting photographers exposure that leads to opportunities—see our Success Stories.

 Ongoing Exposure with a LensCulture Portfolio Account

-All Winners, Finalists (plus 150 top-rated photographers) will gain access to a free, invitation-only portfolio account on LensCulture!
-This is an invaluable platform to showcase your work to our 1.5 million global audience as well as to our network of LensCulture Insiders.
-LensCulture’s editors will also be able to discover your latest work and potentially feature it in articles, Editors’ Picks and social media.
+All Winners, Finalists plus hundreds of the top-rated photographers will get a free, invitation-only portfolio account on LensCulture to showcase your work.
+Gain access to our invitation-only network of the world's most cutting edge photographers for on-going exposure to our 1 million+ global audience of photography lovers and industry experts.
+Plus, LensCulture editors can discover your latest work and potentially feature it in articles, Editors’ Picks, and social media.

 There are no limitations on age, level, genre or location.
 For further information, please see our FAQ.